mannylopez/news-map/README.md

 A map that shows news stories around me.

-News stories, geo-tagged and displayed on a map
+News stories, geo-tagged and displayed on a map.

 ### To do
 - [x] Create layout